mbenetti/llm_segmentation/output/A Data Quality Framework For Small Business.md

 |Analyze the survey results (cost incorporated into expert’s salary)||$0|
 |Total costs||$81,000|

+###### **Table 2.
+Estimated Costs ** **Estimated Cost of TDQM **

+As can be seen in Table 2, the estimated cost of TDQM was significantly higher.
+The anticipated cost for this approach was $81,000.
+A TDQM champion trains and surveys the entire population.
+It is a comprehensive examination of quality.
+## **C ONCLUSION**

+The SBQF approach provided a means for a small organization to examine data quality.
+The framework allowed the small Mental Health facility to identify two problem dimensions in their information product, the CCAR.
+The small team of experts were able to make recommendations to address the data quality issues.
+We feel that SBQF is a low cost method that could be used to identify and correct data quality in a small organization.
+Data quality

+243

 -----

+***Proceedings of the Eighth International Conference on Information Quality (ICIQ-03)***

 becomes much more attainable for small organizations through the use of SBQF.
 It is a versatile framework that uses expertise which already exists within the organization, and does not require that the IP be replaced.
 The next step in our research project is to put the recommendations into place and measure the changes in the data quality of the CCAR data as a result of the SBQF.

-## REFERENCES
+## **R EFERENCES **

-[1] Bach, James, “Good Enough Quality: Beyond the Buzzword,” IEE Computer Society, August 1997, pp. 96-97.
+[1] Bach, James, “Good Enough Quality: Beyond the Buzzword,” *IEE Computer Society*, August 1997, pp. 96-97.

-[2] Deming, E.W., _Out of the Crisis, Center for Advanced Engineering Study, MIT, Cambridge, MA,_ 1986.
+[2] Deming, E.W., *Out of the Crisis*, Center for Advanced Engineering Study, MIT, Cambridge, MA, 1986.

-[3] Huang, K., Y. Lee and R. Wang, _Quality Information and Knowledge.
-Prentice Hall, Upper Saddle_
+[3] Huang, K., Y. Lee and R. Wang, *Quality Information and Knowledge* .
+Prentice Hall, Upper Saddle
 River: N.J., 1999.

-[4] Knight, Bob, “The Data Pollution Problem,” Computerworld, September 28,1992, pp. 81-82.
+[4] Knight, Bob, “The Data Pollution Problem,” *Computerworld,* September 28,1992, pp. 81-82.

-[5] Orr, Ken, “Data Quality and Systems,” Communications of the ACM, February 1998, vol. 41, issue 2, pp. 66-71.
+[5] Orr, Ken, “Data Quality and Systems,” *Communications of the ACM*, February 1998, vol. 41, issue 2, pp. 66-71.

-[6] Pipino, Leo L., Yang W. Lee, and Richard Wang, “Data Quality Assessment,” Communications of the _ACM, April 2002, pp. 211-218._
+[6] Pipino, Leo L., Yang W. Lee, and Richard Wang, “Data Quality Assessment,” *Communications of the* *ACM*, April 2002, pp. 211-218.

-[7] Redman, Thomas C., “What Those Who Know Quality Need to Understand,” Proceedings of the 55[th] _Annual Quality Conference, May 2001, pp. 534-538._
+[7] Redman, Thomas C., “What Those Who Know Quality Need to Understand,” *Proceedings of the 55* *[th]* *Annual Quality Conference,* May 2001, pp. 534-538.

-[8] Wang, R. and D. Strong, “Beyond Accuracy: What Data Quality Means to Data Consumers,” Journal _of Management Information Systems, Spring 1996, pp. 5-34._
+[8] Wang, R. and D. Strong, *“* Beyond Accuracy: What Data Quality Means to Data Consumers,” *Journal* *of Management Information Systems,* Spring 1996, pp. 5-34.

-[9] Wang, R., “A Product Perspective on Total Data Quality Management,” Communications of the ACM, February 1998, pp. 58-65.
+[9] Wang, R., “A Product Perspective on Total Data Quality Management,” *Communications of the ACM,* February 1998, pp. 58-65.

+244

 -----